Mathieu-Poirier/Mathieu-Poirier/README.md

 ### Hi there 👋

-My name is Mathieu and I'm a computer science student at the University of Windsor.
+My name is Mathieu Poirier and I'm a computer science student at the University of Windsor.
 Here's some information about me.

+How did I end up here?

+I've been enjoying web development since I realized I could make websites that did what you needed them to and nothing you didn't.
+Modern Javascript UI makes me want to simplify all the websites on the Internet, so that they serve a purpose instead of being spyware.
+I'm currently looking for a role in fullstack web development, ideally writing Python, Javascript/Typescript or C#.
+I'd especially love to work in companies that have amazing training and clear development goals.
+If you're hiring, let's chat!

-⚡ My main projects
+Highlighted projects
 - Website that can host real-time graphs that showcase efficiency metrics about an assembly line: (D3.js, WebSocket.js, PostgreSQL, Node.js, Angular, Keyboard Scanner, Python)
 - Password manager website with user authentication through Flask-login and hashing: (Flask, React, PostgreSQL, Tailwind CSS)

-🌱 2024 Currently learning
+Currently learning
-- Java Spring
-- p5.js
 - Google Firebase
-- Building libraries
+- Building libraries in C#
 - Docker
 - React-Native